 It is not recommended that alcohol be served or sold at a youth focused event (i.e minor sports tournament).

-High Risk Event

-The Municipality, AGCO and/or police, at their own discretion, may deem an event to be high risk.
+High Risk Event the Municipality, AGCO and/or police, at their own discretion, may deem an event to be high risk.
 These events will require additional staffing and may require a Risk Management Plan.

-2.6 Security
+2.5 Security

-The Township of Huron-Kinloss as licensee is responsible for providing security for the following situations:
+The Township of Huron-Kinloss as licensee is responsible for providing security or paid on-duty OPP for the following situations:

-- Any Functions that involves alcohol beverages may require security at the discretion of the Licensee Staff - All Stag & Does regardless of attendance Special outdoor events - Renter will be invoiced for all costs relating to the provision of security officers. - Ratio of Security is a minimum of 2 for up to 400 attendees plus 1 for every 100 attendees over 400
+- Any Functions that involves alcohol beverages may require security at the discretion of the Licensee Staff - All Stag & Does regardless of attendance - Special outdoor events - Renter will be invoiced for all costs relating to the provision of security officers or paid on-duty OPP - Ratio of Security is a minimum of 2 for up to 400 attendees plus 1 for every 100 attendees over 400